mpournaras/Kickstarter_Challenge/README.md

-# Kickstarter_Challenge
-This fodler contains resources and an analysis on the Kickstarter project

 # Kickstarter_Challenge Overview
 This project was to analyze how different Kickstarter play campaign's outcomes fared in relation to their launch dates and funding goals.